CarlSorqvist/PsCertTools/NTAuthGuard/README.md

 # Introduction

-NTAuth Guard provides a method of ensuring that the `NTAuthCertificates` object is kept "clean", i.e. if a new certificate is added to the cACertificate attribute that is not previously approved, it is automatically removed.
+NTAuth Guard provides a method of ensuring that the `NTAuthCertificates` object is kept "clean", i.e. if a new certificate is added to its `cACertificate` attribute that is not previously approved, it is automatically removed.

 # Description